 unarmed, in/words, shreeking violet, Corrupt Press, AngelHouse Press, above/ground, and obvious epiphanies press have put out her chapbooks.
 Pirie has over 2 dozen single-author chapbooks, 3 poetry collections, 6 broadsides, 18 group chapbooks, and 1 short story in print.

-She is a member of the Quebec Writers Federation, Haiku Canada, and Tanka Canada.
+She is a member of the Quebec Writers Federation, Haiku Canada, 100-mile network, and Tanka Canada.